 What is psyllium husk?

 Psyllium is a seed found on a shrub like plant, mostly grown in India, called Plantago Ovata.

 The husk is the outer coating or shell of the seed and the part that we use.

 It is high in soluble fibre and also acts as a prebiotic.

 Prebiotics are foods that cannot be digested by our system and therefore end up in the large intestine or colon where they are fermented by our gut microbiota.

 Psyllium husk is traditionally used as a laxative to aid with constipation.
 However it is also used to treat mild diarrhoea because it absorbs water in the digestive tract making the stool firmer.

-Studies have also shown it to be beneficial in the following:
+Studies have shown that the husk can be beneficial for the following:

 You can read more about those benefits here.